Animal Care (Husbandry) Supervisor

 Job Number: 78088

 Stanford University is one of the world's most renowned universities.
 Sitting in the heart of the San Francisco Bay Area among the valley's most progressive companies, the School of Medicine is seeking a candidate to fulfill the important role of Animal Care (Husbandry) Supervisor in the Department of Comparative Medicine, Veterinary Service Center.
 Comparative Medicine is a distinct discipline of medicine that uses animal models of human and animal disease in translational and biomedical research.
 Our mission is to advance human and animal health through outstanding research, veterinary care and training.
-As the Animal Care (Husbandry) Supervisor, you will be working with an unparalleled leading edge community of faculty and staff that are fundamentally changing the world of health care.
-You will have the opportunity to influence and drive change with your innovative ideas, the ability to make a difference, and participate in medical advancements.
-Our culture is fast paced, energetic and growing.

 The Animal Care (Husbandry) Supervisor will schedule, monitor and supervise the animal husbandry and sanitation duties of Animal Care Technicians across multiple facilities, with species including mammals, aquatics, and birds, to ensure program and facility compliance with the USDA Animal Welfare Act and National Institutes of Health Guide for the Care and Use of Laboratory Animals.
 S/he will also provide ongoing training, education, and supervision of husbandry staff, including customer service and training for investigators and research personnel on animal welfare, compliance, and husbandry best practices.